benefits of vitamin a

 Nutrition is always individualized, but general recommendations for optimal vitamin A levels depend on your biological sex, age, life stages, or health conditions (like pregnancy or breastfeeding).

 Since there are several forms of vitamin A, recommendations are measured in retinol activity equivalents (RAE).
-Depending on the source of vitamin A, it can take more or less to convert into an active form, so it's a way to account for the differences.
+Depending on the source of vitamin A, it can take more or less to convert into an active form20, so it's a way to account for the differences.

 How Much Vitamin A Is Too Much?

 As mentioned above, specific populations need to be extra careful about not getting too much vitamin A, especially pregnant women, because of the link to birth defects.
-Preformed vitamin A should not exceed 3000 mcg RAE per day when pregnant.
+Preformed vitamin A22 should not exceed 3000 mcg RAE per day when pregnant.
 Since vitamin A is fat-soluble, the body will store excess amounts.

-Over time this can add up to toxic levels, impacting your liver function, a condition known as hypervitaminosis A. This condition usually results from supplements and not food as your body can regulate preformed vitamin A to use as needed.
+Over time this can add up to toxic levels, impacting your liver function, a condition known as hypervitaminosis A23.
+This condition usually results from supplements and not food as your body can regulate preformed vitamin A to use as needed.

 How Do I Increase My Vitamin A Intake?